The HIV cure puzzle

 Further reading

-The International AIDS Society (IAS) publishes the Towards a Cure report in 2012.
-This is the best overview for a research programme for the range of HIV cure research.
+The International AIDS Society (IAS) publishes the Towards a Cure report every five years.
+This is the best overview of HIV cure research.
+The 2021 report reviews the previous five years of research and looks forward to the next five years.

 Many other resources are produced by the IAS to track the progress of this research, including an annual update on progress.